-Program to print each element of an array using for each().
-Program to find number of elements in an array.
-Program to sort elements in an array in ascending order.
-Program to Program to create a Simple Calculator.
-Programs to create simple Login and Logout using sessions.
-Program to Upload a file to the Server.
-Program to create a New Database.
-Program to connect to the server and selecting database.
-Program to Insert and Fetch records to the table in Database.
-Program to Store and Read an image in Database.
-Program to create a simple Registration form.
+- 1. Program to find a number of elements in an array. - 2.
+Program to sort elements in an array in ascending order. - 3.
+Program to Program to create a Simple Calculator. - 4.
+Programs to create simple Login and Logout using sessions. - 5.
+Program to Upload a file to the Server. - 6.
+Program to create a New Database. - 7.
+Program to connect to the server and select database. - 8. a.
+Program to Insert and Fetch records to the table in Database. - b.
+Program to Store and Read an image in Database. - 9.
+Program to create a simple Registration form. - 10.
 Contact form using PHP

-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF351

 Course Title Multimedia Tools

-Credits (L: T:P:C) 2:0:2:3
+Credits (L: T:P:C) 2:0:1:3

 Contact Hours (L: T:P) 2:0:2

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Elective